ComplexNetTSP/NET4255/README.md

 ## 1. Develop a docker file for your website

-* Build a one page web page with Flask which state:
+* Build a one page Flask application which contains of following elements:
   * your name
   * your projet name
   * The version of your website (i.e. V1)